5 Easiest States to Establish Residency

 This flexibility is particularly advantageous for nomads, as they are not obligated to remain in the state full-time once residency is established.

 Note, however, that your former domicile may argue that you remain domiciled there if you spend more than half the year in that former domicile.
-It's good practice to keep a calendar and receipts that you can use if your former domicile comes calling.
+It's good practice to keep a calendar and receipts for when your former domicile comes calling.

 Nevada (Photo by Daniel Halseth / Unsplash)